 - Evolve: The Deepest Dark level modifies the usual player-controlled Gorgon into a boss that the players must pursue deeper into its lair while primarily facing off against corrupted wildlife and Gorgon hatchlings.

 - Overwatch has had three time-limited PvE modes, all of which are a departure from the usual team-vs-team setup:

-- Junkenstein's Revenge has player assemble in teams of four, picking from a limited Hero pool (Soldier: 76, McCree, Ana, and Hanzo) and defending a castle door from wave after wave of zombie robots and the occasional boss.
+- "Junkenstein's Revenge" has players assemble in teams of four, picking from a limited Hero pool (Soldier: 76, Cassidy/McCree, Ana, and Hanzo) and defending a castle door from wave after wave of zombie robots and the occasional boss.
 The second time it rolled around, it introduced an "Endless" variant with a wider selection of Heroes available.

 - Uprising is based on an in-lore crisis where players again form teams of four from a limited selection of Heroes (Tracer, Reinhardt, Torbjörn, and Mercy), although an "All Heroes" variation is also available.
-The mode takes place in four phases: capturing three points of interest, defending the payload while it waits to warm up, escorting and continuing to defend said payload to its destination, and deestroying a series of bosses before time runs out.
+The mode takes place in four phases: capturing three points of interest, defending the payload while it waits to warm up, escorting and continuing to defend said payload to its destination, and destroying a series of bosses before time runs out.

-- Retribution involves the four players (Genji, McCree, Moira, and Reaper, although it also features an "All Heroes" Variation) pushing through waves of enemies and a few bosses to reach a final point and escape the area.
+- Retribution involves the four players (Genji, Cassidy/McCree, Moira, and Reaper, although it also features an "All Heroes" Variation) pushing through waves of enemies and a few bosses to reach a final point and escape the area.

 - Splatoon: From Splatoon 2 onward, the series has a multiplayer PvE mode called Salmon Run.
 In this mode, a team of four players is dropped onto an island, where they must fend off wave after wave of Salmonids in order to collect their valuable eggs.